RihannaRazavi/Tweeter-Data/README.md

 8. **Word clouds per cluster** (topic visualization)
 9. **Before/after comparison** (baseline vs fine-tuned)
 10. **Topic coherence heatmap** (LDA vs clusters)
+## SimCSE Fine-Tuning Results

+The SimCSE self-supervised fine-tuning successfully completed after approximately 12 minutes of training on 242,341 marriage-related tweets using a Tesla GPU.
+The training employed contrastive learning where each tweet was passed through the BERT model twice with different dropout masks, creating positive pairs without requiring any cluster labels.
+The model achieved an average training loss of 0.0219, with loss curves showing steady convergence throughout the 3,787 training batches.
+Embeddings were generated for all three data splits (training, validation, and test sets), producing 768-dimensional representations for the entire dataset of 302,927 tweets.
+The optimal number of clusters was determined to be k=4 through silhouette score analysis across multiple k values.

+The evaluation results demonstrate significant improvement over the baseline BERT embeddings, with the test set achieving a silhouette score of 0.0382 compared to the baseline score of 0.0008—representing a 4,671% improvement.
+While this falls short of the initial cluster-based fine-tuning approach (which achieved 0.0502), the SimCSE method exhibits superior generalization properties with an extremely small train-test gap of only 0.0009, indicating excellent model stability and minimal overfitting.
+The consistent performance across training (0.0372), validation (0.0376), and test (0.0382) sets confirms that the self-supervised contrastive learning approach successfully learned meaningful semantic representations of marriage discourse without relying on potentially noisy cluster assignments.
+The Davies-Bouldin Index of 4.616 and Calinski-Harabasz score of 814.05 on the test set further validate the improved cluster separation and quality achieved through this state-of-the-art fine-tuning methodology.